gopher-snakes-2013/taylor-jenny-list/README.md

 * User Stories *

-* Visitor can view listings
+* Visitor can post a listing - DONE
-* Visitor can post a listing
+* Visitor can view all listings - IN PROGRESS
 * Visitor can edit their listing via a secret link.